 All students follow the same basic science preparation and core set of classes in NanoEngineering during the first two years.

-Every course (except NANO 1 or 4 and NANO 199) must be taken for a letter grade.
+Every course (except NANO 4 and NANO 199) must be taken for a letter grade.

 All NANO core courses are taught only once per year and are scheduled to be consistent with the curriculum shown below.

 The courses listed here other than NANO are under the control of other departments.
 They may not be offered in the quarter shown here.
 Each student is responsible for determining the prerequisites, when the courses are to be offered, and making a schedule of taking the courses that fit into his or her own graduation plan.